LKYMichelle/Python-Project-Budget-Calculator/README.md

     * user can only type in a positive number for the amount they want to deposit or withdraw
     * user can only type in a number smaller than the current balance of category they want to withdraw from
 * budgetStatistics function:
-  * parameter: an array storing all categories objects
+  * argument: an array storing all categories objects
   * 1. print balance of each category, and calculate and print total, `mean, maximum and minimum` balance of all categories
   * 2. print cumulative deposition of each category, and calculate and print total, `mean, maximum and minimum` deposition of all categories
   * 3. print cumulative withdrawal of each category, and calculate and print total, `mean, maximum and minimum` withdrawal of all categories
-  * 4. use `tabulate` module to print out the percentage of balance, deposition and withdrawal of each category out the the overall statistics
+  * 4. use `tabulate` module to print out the percentage of balance, deposition and withdrawal of each category out of the the overall statistics
   * error handling:
      * if total balance or deposition or withdrawal is equal to 0, then keep passing the respective zero array to tabulate
 * budgetPlots function: (`matplotlib`)
-  * parameter: an array storing all categories objects
+  * argument: an array storing all categories objects
   * 1. generate a `bar chart` with comparison between current balance, deposition and withdrawal of each category
   * 2. generate 3 `subplots` in one window
-    * 1st subplot: `pie chart` showing the percentage of balance of each category out the the overall statistics
+    * 1st subplot: `pie chart` showing the percentage of balance of each category out of the the overall statistics
-    * 2nd subplot: `pie chart` showing the percentage of deposition of each category out the the overall statistics
+    * 2nd subplot: `pie chart` showing the percentage of deposition of each category out of the the overall statistics
-    * 3rd subplot: `pie chart` showing the percentage of withdrawal of each category out the the overall statistics
+    * 3rd subplot: `pie chart` showing the percentage of withdrawal of each category out of the the overall statistics
   * error handling:
     * if total balance or deposition or withdrawal is equal to 0, keep the respective array zero
     * if total balance or deposition or withdrawal is not equal to 100, empty plot generated for respective subplot(s)